 Soccer Vs. Football Field: Big Comparison Guide

-After listing all of the soccer field dimensions, the time to learn more about football field measurements has arrived.
+After listing all soccer field dimensions, the time to learn more about football field measurements has arrived.
 Here are the main ones:

-According to the NFL, the game of football is played on a rectangular field that is 120 yards or 360 feet, long and 53 1/3 yards or 160 feet wide.
+According to the NFL, the football game is played on a rectangular field that is 120 yards, or 360 feet long, and 53 1/3 yards, or 160 feet wide.

 For our European readers, the dimensions of the football field are 110 meters in length and just under 50 meters in width.

-While the length and width of a soccer field can be variable, there are no minimum and maximum dimensions that the teams and those building the fields can choose from in football; football fields have strict measurements that need to be adhered to.
+While the length and width of a soccer field can be variable, there are no minimum and maximum dimensions that the teams and those building the fields can choose from in football; football fields have strict measurements that must be adhered to.

-Soccer fields are typically longer than football fields if we’re only considering the field of play or goal line to goal line measurements.
+Soccer fields are typically longer than football fields if we only consider the field of play or goal line-to-goal line measurements.
 Before explaining further, let’s take a look at a short table that compares the dimensions of these two fields:

 Soccer Field Football Field